strongloop/tracing-example-app/README.md

 ./send-request
 ```

-That's it.
+Look at the tracing data again and you should see some fluctuations this time
+around.
 For more information on tracing, see the [official documentation](http://docs.strongloop.com/display/SLC/Tracing).

+## Summary

+- `./start`
+- Sign in and validate your StrongLoop license
+- Toggle on/off switch to start tracing
+- `./send-request`
+- View the fluctuations in the tracing data

 ---